ClockworksIO/clockworksio.github.io/_posts/2019-08-16-kplex-decoupling-partitioning-in-kafka.md

 users to make certain trade-offs.
 What sides we take in these trades becomes increasingly harder to change as data accumulates.
-This is exacerbated by Kafka's distinguished role as an immutable historic record.
+This is exacerbated by Kafka's distinguished role as an immutable historic record; any changes you make after the fact must maintain compatibility with all historic views on your business.
 Immutability, we might say, cuts both ways.

 In the following we look at partitioning — arguably the highest impact decision in any Kafka setup — from two different perspectives: the physical (concerned with scalability) and the logical (concerned with correctness).
-The optimal, correctness-preserving partitioning strategy *depends on what consumers will do* with the data, thus impeding later use cases.
+The optimal, correctness-preserving partitioning strategy *depends on what consumers will do* with the data.
+Thus, what might be optimal now will impede other use cases later.
 We introduce [kplex](https://www.clockworks.io/kplex/), a tool for repartitioning Kafka topics consistently and on-the-fly, allowing you to unlock consumer concurrency and perform correct stateful processing across